The Tear, Dijah, Varas

 Despite the hair, she looked gorgeous.
 Sage had always been a beautiful girl.
 Her golden dress embraced perfectly her voluptuous hourglass shape, and it was not the first time that Juniper envied her cousin for her generous curves and glowing skin when she was skinny and pale.

-Juniper however was much different.
+Juniper however often noticed how different she was from her cousin.
 She was not as direct and flirty, she had never been with anyone before.
-Maybe it was in her aulian blood, for aulians are known to be stranded, and that's what her cousin liked to throw at her to tease her.
+Maybe it was in her Aulian blood, for Aulians are known to be stranded, and that was what her cousin liked to throw at her to tease her.

 They waited for their guests, the whole family in a perfect line.
 The sun was setting, and people who worked around the palace were already lighting the candles and the oil lamps on the heavily decorated tables.